 - Tutors will not offer predictions on a student's expected grade.

-- Writing tutors cannot "fix" the paper, assignment, or exercise or guarantee that a grade on a paper or project will improve.
+- Writing tutors cannot "fix" the paper or guarantee that a grade on a paper will improve.

 - We will not provide information about a session to an instructor unless the student makes special arrangements for us to do so.